Venafi Survey: 75% of DevOps Professionals Say Certificate Issuance Policies Slow Them Down

 Less than half believe developers always request certificates that serve as machine identities through authorized channels

-SALT LAKE CITY — December 12, 2019 — Venafi®, the inventor and leading provider of machine identity protection, today announced the results of a survey on digital certificate security policies and practices in environments.
+SALT LAKE CITY — December 12, 2019 — Venafi®, the inventor and leading provider of machine identity protection, today announced the results of a survey on digital certificate security policies and practices in #DevOps environments.
 The survey evaluated the opinions of 108 professionals attending the DevOps Enterprise Summit 2019 (DOES19) in Las Vegas, Nevada.

 According to Venafi’s survey, 75% of DevOps professionals are concerned that policies for issuing certificates slow down development, and over a third (39%) believe developers should be able to circumvent these policies to meet service level agreements.
 In addition, less than half (48%) of those surveyed believe developers in their organization always request certificates through the security team-approved methods and channels.